withastro/docs/src/pages/en/guides/content-collections.md

 ## Creating a collection

-All entries in `{srcDir}/content/` **must** be nested in a "collection" directory.
+All entries in `src/content/` **must** be nested in a "collection" directory.
 This allows you to retrieve a collection of entries based on the directory name, and optionally enforce frontmatter types with a schema.
-Think of collections like database tables or content types in a CMS.
+In this way, collections are a bit like database tables or content types in a CMS: they help you group similar kinds of content together.

 What this looks like in practice: